11bus11/theatre-booking/README.md

 ### Potential features
 - A function that sends an email to the user containing all booking information.
+- The date is inputted automatically to the form.
 - More robust admin functionality.

 ## Testing